xusy2k/cookiecutter-eos/README.md

 ## Caveats

-- At this moment it only works on v1.1.x realease
+- At this moment it only works on v1.1.x release